bealder/SDK-Android/DOCS.md

         if (!canAccessLocation())
             ActivityCompat.requestPermissions(this, new String[]{Manifest.permission.ACCESS_FINE_LOCATION}, LOCATION_REQUEST_CODE);

-        // If you want ask BLE activation BealderParameters.askBleActivation(this);
+        // If you want to ask BLE activation BealderParameters.askBleActivation(this);
-        // If you want ask localisation activation
+        // If you want to ask localisation activation BealderParameters.askGPSActivation(this);
-        //BealderParameters.askGPSActivation(this);

     }